-Course Cognitive At the e Level CO1.
+Course Course Outcomes At the e At the end of this course, students will be able to: CO1.
 Analyze various industrial revolutions and role of industry4.0 Analyze CO2.
 Apply the communication protocols suitable for IoT Apply CO3.
 Analyze the opportunities, challenges brought about by Industry 4.0 and how organizations and individuals should prepare to reap the benefits Analyze CO4.
 Appreciate the smartness in Smart Factories, Smart cities, smart products and other smart services Apply

-CO P01 P02 P03 P04 P05 P06 P07 P08 P09 P010 P011 P012 PS01 PSO2
+CO P01 P02 P03 P04 P05 P06 P07 P08 P09 P010 P011 P012 PSO1 PSO2

-CO1 3
+CO1 3 1

-CO2 3
+CO2 3 1

-CO3 3 1
+CO3 3 1 1

-CO4 3
+CO4 3 1